LSFN/-archived-seprotocol/README.md

-# shipenvproto
+# se-protocol
-Protobuf definition and resulting compilations of the protocol between SHIP and ENV
+Protobuf definition and resulting compilations of the protocol between LSFN's ship servers and environment servers.